-Clouds wouldn't be so bad for astronomers, if they weren't so hard to forecast.
-But with new high resolution model output now available from the Australian Bureau of Meteorology, things are looking up a little at least.
-The animation above is not a real satellite picture, but rather a 'synthetic satellite loop' - a forecast of what the weather model thought the clouds would look like over a 48 hour period.
+Clouds wouldn't be so bad for astronomers, if they weren't so hard to forecast, but the situation has improved a great deal with the growth of satellite observations and massive computing power.
+The animation above is not a real satellite picture, but rather a 'synthetic satellite loop' - a forecast of what the Australian Bureau of Meteorology ACCESS weather model thought the clouds would look like over a 48 hour period.

-So while you may have tried different weather web sites like Weather Underground, The Weather Channel, AccuWeather and many more, the reality is they are all presenting the same data, just in different ways.
+So while you may have tried different weather web sites and apps like Weather Underground, The Weather Channel, AccuWeather and many more, the reality is they are all presenting the same data, just in different ways.
 And while you may have been able to get a forecast for your own suburb, cells in the model are spaced tens of kilometres apart and the values are interpolated in between these grid points.
 The precision implied by getting a weather forecast tailored to your street address is simply not there.

 Nevertheless, these weather websites are understandably popular, but very few provided what astronomers needed.
 It was and still is possible to generate your own cloud forecast charts directly from Global Forecast System data but that is a tedious interface to say the least.

-You might like to submit feedback to the BoM asking them to officially publish cloud forecasts (for example, using their new graphical 'Forecast Explorer').
+You might like to submit feedback to the BoM asking them to officially publish cloud forecasts in a user friendly format (for example, using their new graphical 'MetEye').
 The more they know people are interested the more likely they are to provide such a service.

 All of these forecasts are updated twice a day, roughly around 3am and 3pm.

-|Access-A||Australia||0.12 degrees/13km||48 hours in 1 hour steps|
+||71 hours in 1 hour steps

-|Access-A Water Vapour||Australia||0.12 degrees/13km||48 hours in 1 hour steps|
+||36 hours in 1 hour steps

 By way of comparison, until July 2010 the US GFS model ran at 0.5 degree (55km) resolution.
 Since July 2010, GFS now runs at 0.25 degree (27km) resolution in 3 hour steps out to 192 hours (8 days) and 12 hour steps up to 16 days ahead (but pretty sketchy in its usefulness beyond ~7 days).
 The enhanced resolution since July is pretty remarkable for a global model but for dynamic, low level cloud the Australian 'Access' models should have the edge.